-Extraordinary Achievements in your previous class can show you that your meritorious from childhood.
+Extraordinary Achievements in your previous class can show you that you are meritorious from childhood.
 Add any scholarship information if you have any.

 References from your respective teachers should enough.
 Include the following information in each entry: name, position, address, and telephone number, and e-mail if possible.